chrissandico/hockey_stats_app/GOOGLE_SHEETS_SETUP.md

 event_003   | game_001  | 2023-05-15 19:25:00 | 2      | Shot      | your_team | player_4       |                 |                 | false  |             |                |
 ```

+## User Access Setup

+Before users can access the app, two important steps must be completed:

+1. **Add Test Users in OAuth Consent Screen**
+   - Go to the Google Cloud Console
+   - Navigate to "APIs & Services" > "OAuth consent screen"
+   - Under "Test users", click "Add Users"
+   - Enter the Gmail address of each user who needs access
+   - Click "Save" to add the test users

+2. **Share the Google Sheet**
+   - Open Google Drive in your web browser
+   - Navigate to the spreadsheet
+   - Click the "Share" button in the top-right corner
+   - In the "Share with people and groups" field, enter the user's Gmail address
+   - Set permission level to "Editor" (required for the app to write data)
+   - Click "Send" to share the sheet

+Both steps are required - users must be both added as test users AND have editor access to the spreadsheet to use the app successfully.

 ## Important Notes

 1. **The ID column is critical** - Each player, game, and event must have a unique ID in column A